Celotex Insulated Plasterboard PL4000

 Is Celotex Insulated Plasterboard Vapour-Resistant?

-Provided all joints between the products are sealed in accordance with manufacturer instructions, Celotex PL4000 boards can offer significant resistance to water vapour transmission.
+Provided all joints between the products are sealed in accordance with manufacturer instructions, Celotex PL4000 boards offer significant resistance to water vapour transmission.

-How Should I Cut Celotex Insulated Plasterboards?
+How Should I Cut Celotex Insulated Plasterboard?

 Related Articles